-by Make IT Simple , 11 May 2021 Custom Software Development, Software Development Company
+by Andy Jones , 11 May 2021 Custom Software Development, Software Development Company

 It demonstrates their innovative and iterative approach when developing new products and services, and has certainly proved its worth during the pandemic – 93% of businesses that fully adopted an agile model before the current pandemic did better than those that didn’t.